labstructbioinf/.github/profile/README.md

-## welcome to our github
+## Welcome to our Github
 ![lbslogo](https://lbs.cent.uw.edu.pl/static/images/LBS_logo.svg.png)

-The amount of available biological data, originating from various experimental procedures (genome and transcriptome sequencing, structure determination, functional assays), is vast.
-In our group, we employ computational techniques, such as deep learning, molecular dynamics simulations, and sequence analysis to make use of this data.
-We are particularly interested in understanding how protein folds have emerged and how protein structures and functions are encoded by the alphabet of 20 amino acid alphabet.
+The amount of biological data available from different experimental approaches (genome and transcriptome sequencing, structure determination, functional assays) is enormous.
+In our group, we use computational techniques such as deep learning, molecular dynamics simulations and sequence analysis to make sense of this data.
+We are particularly interested in understanding how protein folds have evolved and how protein structures and functions are encoded by the 20 amino acid alphabet.

 Useful links:
 * Edi cluster https://labstructbioinf.github.io/edi/first_steps/